 Hipp!!Bones will respond to suspicions or allegations of abuse:

-When a child, young person or vulnerable adult does disclose abuse, this needs to be taken very seriously.
+When a child, young person or vulnerable adult does disclose abuse, this needs to be taken very seriously and acted on in a timely manner.
 It is important that any disclosure is dealt with appropriately, both for the wellbeing of the young person; but also to ensure that your actions do not jeopardise any legal action against the abuser (see Dealing with Disclosures of Abuse Guidelines).

 Following any low risk disclosure or initial concern of abuse: